|

 opened Butler's mind to the possibilities of using

 black regulars.
-Receiving additional encourage
+Receiving additional encouragement

-m Secretary of War Stanton and becoming more
+from Secretary of War Stanton and becoming more

-cognizant of changing public senti
+cognizant of changing public sentiment, Butler was

 eventually convinced there was wisdom in utilizing black

-mbat.
+troops in combat.
 The Second Confiscation Act passed'

 on July 17, 1862, was a likely factor in his decision.

-more likely was another act passed that same
+But even more likely was another act passed that same

 day which authorized the use of free blacks as soldiers.

-He also may have been infor
+He also may have been informed of the authorization given

-to General Saxton; although this
+to General Saxton; although this message was not issued

 until August 25, it is possible that a general decision

+had been reached earlier.
 In any event, Butler issued

 a directive on August 22 calling for free blacks of